-samsung Galaxy S10 Plus is the 10th-anniversary gadget from the South Korean smartphone giant.
-The company has equipped its latest flagship with some of the most amazing hardware we have ever seen in a smartphone.
-The infinity-O display combined with the bezel-less screen gives you a class-leading screen to body ratio.
+Samsung Galaxy S10 Plus is the 10th-anniversary gadget from the South Korean smartphone giant.
+The company has equipped its latest flagship with some of the most amazing hardware we have ever seen on a smartphone.
+The infinity-O display, combined with the bezel-less screen, gives you a class-leading screen to body ratio.

-We all know that no matter how expensive, no phone can be perfect and that’s exactly the case with Samsung Galaxy S10 Plus.
-Even then the phone performed quite great.
+We all know that no matter how expensive a phone is, it can’t be perfect, and that’s precisely the case with Samsung Galaxy S10 Plus.
+Even then, the phone performed quite great.
 Let’s move on to the review

-The Galaxy S10 Plus features the same rear shooter as its sibling, Galaxy S10 while the front camera specs are a bit different between the two.
+The Galaxy S10 Plus features the same rear shooter as we saw in its sibling, Galaxy S10, while the front cameras are a bit different in both of them.
 The big brother flashes a triple camera set up on the back while a dual punch hole camera on the front.

 So with all the huge specs and the sparkling show-offs, is the camera on the Galaxy S10 Plus really worthy of such an expensive flagship?

-We took the phone out for a day through the cultural and historical Lahore city and tested its camera.
+We took the phone out for a day to shoot the cultural and historical city of Lahore to find out its camera prowess.

-Though some of the pictures we captured are quite stunning, we found some shortcomings in the camera too.
-Here is the detailed camera result of the Galaxy S10 plus.
+Though some of the pictures we captured came out quite stunning, we found some shortcomings in the camera too.
+Here is the detailed camera result of the Galaxy S10 Plus.

-Let’s take a look at the standard mode or the auto mode first.
+Let’s first take a look at the standard mode, a.k.a the auto mode.
 The wide-angle lens pulls in more of the scene, and that’s what we like about the main snapper so that you can move up close to your subject.

-The camera also captures impressive colors that are not too bright and look natural, but there is one noticeable thing that it does not manage to gather details.
-Look at the faces of the running kids and you’ll notice that it smoothens out the pictures a bit, leaving out some of the details.
+The camera also captures impressive colors that are not too bright and look natural, but there is one noticeable problem with capturing details.
+Take a look at the faces of the running kids, and you’ll notice that it smoothens out the pictures a bit, leaving out some of the details.

-The picture was taken just in auto mode, and we did not enable any live focus.
-Notice how the phone plays with the blur effect and gives you that beautifully focused picture, keeping all the details on the subject and maintaining the structure.
+The above picture was taken in the auto mode, and we did not enable any live focus.
+Notice how the phone plays with the blur effect and gives you that beautifully focused picture, keeping all the details on the subject, and maintaining the structure.
 It seems that the nearer the object, the better the details you can get.
-With farther objects, the camera starts to lose its mojo.
+With relatively farther subjects, the camera starts to lose its mojo.

-One of the many useful features of having a multiple camera smartphone is that you can enjoy different kinds of shooting modes, Galaxy S10 Plus has posed a serious competition in the market with its ultra wide-angle camera lens and the telephoto lens.
-The ultra wide angle has a great capability of presenting some very dramatic shots.
-The telephoto lens also gives you a great chance to get creative with outputs like the shot below.
+One of the many useful features of having a multiple cameras smartphone is that you can enjoy different kinds of shooting modes, Galaxy S10 Plus has posed a severe competition in the market with its ultra-wide-angle and the telephoto lenses.
+The former one has a great capability of presenting some very dramatic shots, while the telephoto lens gives you a great chance to get creative with outputs like below.

-We noticed that when switching to the ultra wide-angle camera, the detail preservation and even the color saturation is more accurate and eye catchy than the telephoto lens.
+We noticed that when switching to the ultra-wide-angle lens, the detail preservation and even the color saturation is more accurate and eye-catchy than the telephoto lens.
 It also manages to capture an amazingly wide shot.
-Here is an ultra wide angle shot from the same place as the picture above.
+Here is an ultra-wide-angle shot from the same place as the picture above.

-The telephoto lens enables you to take a picture with a 2X optical zoom, hence moving closer to the subject without compromising on the details.
-The Galaxy S10 Plus also reacts amazingly against the light but that’s inconsistent.
+The telephoto lens enables you to take a picture with 2x optical zoom, hence moving closer to the subject without compromising on the details.
+The Galaxy S10 Plus also reacts amazingly against the light, but that’s inconsistent.

-As we told earlier, the telephoto lens is very capable and though it takes amazing pictures with great contrast and dynamic range, the same cannot be said for the main lens.
+As we told earlier, the telephoto lens is very capable, and though it takes fantastic pictures with great contrast and dynamic range, the same cannot be said for the primary lens.

-We really were expecting a better zoom technology in the Galaxy S10 Plus since Huawei has been using the 2X lossless zoom in the triple camera P20 Pro last year and now Oppo has notched it up a bit with the 10X lossless zoom technology.
-Huawei P30 Pro camera samples have also showcased the 10X lossless zoom whereas, in Samsung Galaxy S10 Plus, you can clearly see the adverse effects of the absence of this tech.
+We really were expecting a better zoom technology in the Galaxy S10 Plus since Huawei had been using the 2x lossless zoom in the triple camera P20 Pro last year, and now Oppo has notched it up a bit with the 10x lossless zoom technology.
+Huawei P30 Pro camera samples have also showcased the 10x lossless zoom, whereas, in Samsung Galaxy S10 Plus, you can see the adverse effects of the absence of this tech.

 As we earlier told you, the camera on the Galaxy S10 Plus tends to soften the image a little too much.
 There is a clear difference in details in the above three pictures.
 The more you zoom in, the more you compromise on the sharpness of the image.

-Though you can notice a considerable loss in details after zooming in 5 times.
-Look at the minaret of the mosque in the bottom right corner and you’ll notice that the colors are washed out as well and the cold hue in the picture has increased as compared to the earlier photos.
+You can notice a considerable loss in detail after zooming in 5 times, look at the minaret of the mosque in the bottom right corner, and you’ll notice that the colors are washed out as well.
+The cold hue in the picture has increased as compared to the earlier photos.

-The live focus on the Galaxy S10 Plus is really applaudable and you can’t spot a flaw even if you want to.
-The subject recognition is amazing and the blur effect does not look artificial or heavily imposed at all.
-It even managed to outline the grey hair in the portrait and didn’t merge it with the background blur which honestly blew us away.
+The live focus on the Galaxy S10 Plus is applaudable, and you can’t spot a flaw even if you want to.
+The subject recognition is terrific, and the blur effect does not look artificial or heavily imposed at all.
+It also managed to outline the grey hair in the portrait and didn’t merge it with the background blur, which honestly blew us away.

 The live focus not only works well in portraits of people but also with objects.
-Just notice how it maintains a clear line between to the background and the foreground while keeping it all natural and sharp.
+Just notice how it maintains a clear line between the background and the foreground while keeping it all-natural and sharp.

 Selfies on the Galaxy S10 Plus are superb and full of details.
-It captures all natural colors and has many modes which you can utilize to make your pictures look more artistic and catchy too.
+It captures all-natural colors and has many modes that you can utilize to make your pictures look more artistic and catchy too.

 Even with so much detail and true colors, the secondary depth sensor does not keep up with the lining of the subject to differentiate it from the background and often spreads patchy blur on the subject too.
 If you look at my ear in the right picture, you’ll notice that it’s been blurred out.

-Low light photography with the Galaxy S10 Plus camera can be really disappointing at times.
-The noise really keeps kicking in and you don’t have to be a keen observer to notice the imminent loss of details in the night time.
+Low light photography with the Galaxy S10 Plus camera can be disappointing at times.
+The irritating level of noise really keeps kicking in, and you don’t have to be a keen observer to notice the imminent loss of details in the night time.

-The quality of the pictures in low light is, however, far behind than what we earlier saw in the previous flagships like Huawei Mate 20 Pro and the Google Pixel 3XL but with a well-lit subject, Galaxy S10 Plus captures great details in standard mode.
+The quality of the pictures in low light is, however, far behind than what we earlier saw in the previous flagships like Huawei Mate 20 Pro and the Google Pixel 3XL.
+Still, with a well-lit subject, Galaxy S10 Plus captures excellent details in standard mode.
 Look at how the phone successfully contains light in this minaret picture.

-The telephoto lens is a great way to capture your subject without being closer physically.
+The telephoto lens is a great way to capture your subject without getting closer physically.
 While the image quality of the telephoto lens may not be as good as the main snapper, it captures a fair amount of detail.
-However, in night time scenarios, some grain and noise also start popping up in the pictures taken from the telephoto lens.
+However, in night-time scenarios, some grain and noise also start popping up in the pictures taken from the telephoto lens.

 Though the night time photography is not superb with the Galaxy S10 Plus camera, we still love the color reproduction of the phone.
-Look at the pictures for example.
-The deep blacks in the night sky look amazing while the colors on the building are also maintained properly.
+Look at the pictures, for example.
+The deep blacks in the night sky look fabulous, while the colors on the building are also appropriately maintained.

 Though selfies come out great in daylight and the front camera performs pretty great in the night with a well-lit subject and good lighting conditions.
 It, however, does not handle backlight correctly and also washes out the colors in a little bit dimly lit scenarios.